wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/introduction-common-data-service/includes/3-identify-entities-fields.md

 Every database in Microsoft Dataverse starts with a standard set of tables and each standard table has a standard set of columns.

 > [!TIP]
 > Always use standard tables and columns when possible.
 You can rename a table if that makes the table more understandable in the context of your solution.
-Always review the list of standard tables and make sure a standard table will not meet your needs before you create a new table.
+Always review the list of standard tables and make sure a standard table will meet your needs before you create a new table.